InterContinental Bali Resort – Massive resort offering luxury, convenience, and traditional design.

 - Pool: Six gorgeous pools, with the main pool facing the beach.
 Includes a ‘Balinese bathing pool’ and another for the exclusive use of club members.

 - Spa: Spa Uluwatu is as extraordinary as the resort, offering a range of treatments rarely provided elsewhere.

 - Fitness Center: Large, fully-equipped, and open 24/7.
 Personal trainers can be arranged.

 - Activities: Tennis courts.
-Water-sports.
+Water sports.
 Yoga classes.
-Lessons in wood-carving, surfing, and tradition gamelan music.
+Lessons in wood-carving, surfing, and traditional gamelan music.
 Bicycle rental.
 Beach volleyball and football.